Everyday Nourishing Foods

 One cup of dried black beans will yield nearly 2.5 cups of soaked beans and almost 3 cups of cooked beans.

 Learn how to make Instant pot black beans with this detailed recipe.
-With this recipe, you can cook dried and soaked black beans and use them to make healthy and quick meals.
+With this recipe, you can cook dried and soaked black beans and use them to make easy and quick meals.

 Print Recipe Pin Recipe